What the programme about?

-Scaling Innovation is a programme that will provide funding to industry partners for a suite of individual projects to test and develop improvements to transport for disabled people.
+Scaling Innovation is a programme that provides funding to innovators to test and develop solutions to remove barriers to transport for disabled people in line with set challenges identified by robust evidence.

 What it seeks to do?